Stuck in Regressive Traditions: Khap Panchayats

 The way forward

-While khap panchayats don’t enjoy any powers, it would be unconstitutional to completely ban them out – there is nothing wrong with citizens forming assemblies or groups as long as they do not indulge in any illegal activities.
-However, the rising rates of honor killings are alarming and should be dealt with firmly.
-The regressive thinking of khap panchayats is also disturbing.
+While Khap panchayats don’t enjoy any powers, it would be unconstitutional to completely ban them out – there is nothing wrong with citizens forming assemblies or groups as long as they do not indulge in any illegal activities.
+However, the rising rates of honour killings are alarming and should be dealt with firmly.
+The regressive thinking of Khap panchayats is also disturbing.
 More needs to be done by the State to ensure that such thinking doesn’t come in the way of our growth as a society and as a nation.

 - Singh, Vineet.
 (2015).
 Khap Panchayats: Honor Killings in India.